citrix/provisioning-services-sdk/docs/mapireturn.md

 domainName                Fully qualified name of the domain that the Device belongs to.
 Do not set this field, it is only set internally by PVS.
 Default=null Max Length=255

-domainObjectSID          nbsp; The value of the objectSID AD attribute of the same name for the Device's computer account.
+domainObjectSID         &nbsnbsp; The value of the objectSID AD attribute of the same name for the Device's computer account.
 Do not set this field, it is only set internally by PVS.
 Default=null Max Length=186

 domainControllerName      The name of the DC used to create the host's computer account.
 Do not set this field, it is only set internally by PVS.
 Default=null Max Length=4000